 Features and inclusions of a Narrow Boat

 When looking at our hire we found most boats had very similar layouts and inclusions.
-They are set-up so you can live comfortably onboard for a week or so.
+They are set-up so you can live comfortably onboard for a week or so for you Ultimate UK Canal Boat Adventure.
 I’ll give you some basic ideas of it here but the walkthrough video shows what you can expect much better.

 Sleeping – there are numerous layouts and number of bed combinations, we had a 4 berth with 1 double and 2 single beds.